tiago1856/dashboards/README.md

 Use the **/flexdash/_env** example to create a **.env** file with the correct settings.

+## Databases

+Create the database *flexdash* and set the username, password and port in the *.env* file.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the necessary packages.